Here are some interesting Bolivia Facts which were chosen and researched by kids especially for kids.

 Bolivia is on the South American continent and located to the west of Brazil.
 Bolivia shares borders with Brazil, Argentina, Paraguay, Chile and Peru.
 A flight to La Paz takes about 17 hours from London, and about 12.5 hours from New York.

 Bolivia is a landlocked country.
 This means it does not share any border with an ocean.
 Bolivia, however, claims part of Lake Titicaca, which is the world's highest navigable lake at 3,805m/12,483ft.
 There are regular border disputes over access to lake Titicaca with Peru, which also claims territory.

 The country has many different landscapes.
 There are the highlands with rough and icy mountainous areas even volcanoes and then there are dense rainforests in the Amazon basin.
 Thus also the climate is very diverse.
-Western Bolivia is generally cold as it is in the Andes highlands.
+Western Bolivia is generally cold like in the Andes highlands.

 The eastern side of Bolivia is warmer, and it can get very hot in the plains and humid in the rainforest region of the Amazon basin.

 The biggest cities in Bolivia are Santa Cruz, La Paz and Cochabamba.
 Did you know that La Paz is the highest city in the world at 3,650m/11,975ft.

 The highest point in Bolivia is the Nevado Sajama with 6,542m/21,463ft.
 There are several active volcanos in the Andes Mountains on the border with Chile.
 The last volcanic eruption was in 1995 at the Irruputuncu.